-Subordination – The act of a party acknowledging by written record that a debt is inferior to the interest of another in the same property.
-Subordination may apply not only to mortgages, but also to leases, real estate rights and any other type of debt instrument.
+Subordination – The act of a party acknowledging by a written record that a debt is inferior to the interest of another in the same property.
+Subordination may apply not only to mortgages but also to leases, real estate rights and any other type of debt instrument.

 Tax Lien – A claim against property for unpaid taxes.

 Tax Sale – The sale of property by a taxing authority or an officer of the court acting on a judgment to satisfy the payment of delinquent taxes.

 Term – The period of time between the commencement date and the termination date of a note, mortgage, legal document or other contracts.